-Part II is used to report tax positions taken by the corporation in a prior tax year that have not been reported on a Schedule UTP filed with a prior year’s tax return.
+Complete Part II to report tax positions taken by the corporation in a prior tax year that have not been reported on a Schedule UTP filed with a prior year’s tax return.
 Do not report a tax position taken in a tax year beginning before January 1, 2010.
 See Transition rule under Reporting Uncertain Tax Positions on Schedule UTP, earlier.

 Check the box at the top of Part II if the corporation was unable to obtain sufficient information from one or more related parties and was therefore unable to determine whether a tax position taken on its prior year's tax return is required to be reported in Part II of this schedule.

 Continue the numeric sequence based on the last UTP number entered on Part I. For example, if the last UTP listed on Part I is 3, enter 4 for the first UTP listed on Part II.
 The UTP numbers on Part II, column (a), include a preprinted “P” prefix to indicate that they are positions for prior tax years.
 A corresponding UTP number with a letter “P” prefix will be used on Part III for reporting the concise description of the tax position.
 Do not skip any whole numbers, do not enter extraneous characters, and do not duplicate any numbers (e.g., P4, P5, P6, where the letters “P” are preprinted on the Schedule and the numbers are entered).

 Part III must be completed for every tax position listed in Part I or Part II.
 Enter the corresponding UTP number from Part I, column (a) (e.g., C1, C2, C3) or Part II, column (a) (e.g., P4, P5, P6), related to the description.